ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/compare-exchange-view.markdown

        Only remove or edit these if you _truly_ know what you're doing.
        {WARNING/}
     6. **Save**
-       You can only save if the actual current Raft Index version matches the expected Raft Index.
+       Save will only succeed if the Raft Index version that is currently stored within RavenDB for this key matches the version that shows in the view.

 {PANEL/}